 Management of ZC primarily targets the potato psyllid vector, usually relying on multiple applications of insecticides (Guenthner et al. 2012, Greenway 2014, Echegaray and Rondon 2017).
 In 2018, around half of Eastern Idaho growers’ insecticide expenditures were related to ZC control (Greenway and Rondon 2018).
 Chemicals such as abamectin, imidacloprid, spiromesifen, thiamethoxam and dinotefuran (Goolsby et al. 2007a, Vega-Gutiérrez et al. 2008, Gharalari et al. 2009, Guenthner et al. 2012) are commonly used but, some psyllid populations are starting to develop resistance to common neonicotinoids and abamectin (Liu and Trumble 2004, Hernández-Bautista et al. 2013, Prager et al. 2013, Chávez et al. 2015).
 The difficulty and large expense of psyllid control emphasizes the need for alternative and improved pest management strategies such as host plant resistance to control ZC.

 Host plant resistance to Lso or the potato psyllid would provide growers with a valuable tool for integrated pest management (Kogan 1988, Butler and Trumble 2012, Munyaneza 2012, Diaz-Montano et al. 2013).
-Even a small amount of resistance or tolerance of a plant to a vector or its pathogen can reduce damage below action thresholds and reduce pesticide applications (Kennedy et al. 1987).
-Host plant resistance also increases pesticide efficiency and helps to delay development of insecticide resistance (Gharalari et al. 2009).
+Even a small amount of plant resistance or tolerance to a vector or its pathogen can reduce damage below action thresholds and consequently require fewer pesticide applications (Kennedy et al. 1987).
+Host plant resistance also increases the efficiency of pesticide use and helps to delay development of insecticide resistance (Gharalari et al. 2009).
 Currently no commercial potato varieties have been found with acceptable resistance to Lso (Munyaneza et al. 2011, Anderson et al. 2012).

 Potatoes that have been bred with closely related plants such as Solanum chacoense Bitter (Rashidi et al. 2017) and Solanum berthaultii Hawkes (Butler et al. 2011) have shown less Lso infection and/or ZC symptoms than other genotypes tested.
 By determining how these genotypes resist or tolerate either Lso or the psyllid vector itself (Kennedy et al. 1987, Putten et al. 2001, Butler et al. 2011), we can decide which traits should be bred or cloned into commercial cultivars to develop resistant potato cultivars (Kaloshian 2004, Casteel et al. 2006, 2007).

-We examined psyllid host acceptance behaviors as well as oviposition and egg fertility on three potato breeding clones derived from Solanum chacoense: ‘A07781-10LB’ (‘10LB’), ‘A07781-3LB’, (‘3LB’) and ‘A07781-4LB’ (‘4LB’) (Rashidi et al. 2017).
+We examined psyllid host acceptance behaviors as well as oviposition and egg fertility on three potato breeding clones derived from Solanum chacoense: ‘A07781-10LB’ (‘10LB’), ‘A07781-3LB’ (‘3LB’) and ‘A07781-4LB’ (‘4LB’) (Rashidi et al. 2017).
 ‘Russet Burbank’ was used as a susceptible control (Munyaneza et al. 2011).
 The A07781 family of genotypes exhibits high tolerance and low susceptibility to Lso (Rashidi et al. 2017).
 This low susceptibility to Lso may be due to either resistance or tolerance to the psyllid vector or the bacteria itself.
-Focusing on psyllid host selection and settling behaviors such as probing, walking and time spent on the leaf can help us understand if a plant-induced change in psyllid behavior is part of why we observed any reduction in Lso transmission and/or ZC symptoms.
-Our results will help to clarify potato-psyllid interactions on these genotypes, which will help plant breeders to develop Lso-resistant potatoes (Kennedy et al. 1987).
+Focusing on psyllid host selection and settling behaviors such as probing, walking and time spent on the leaf can help us understand if a plant-induced change in psyllid behavior contributes to any reduction in Lso transmission and/or ZC symptoms.
+Our results will help to clarify potato-psyllid interactions on these genotypes, which will assist plant breeders to develop Lso-resistant potatoes (Kennedy et al. 1987).

 Materials and Methods